jungleran/commerce-docs/user/pages/03.commerce2/02.developer-guide/08.checkout/04.changing-order-summary/docs.md

     }
 ```

-To use a completely different view, you will need to use `hook_form_alter` to change the view name, or a provide a custom checkout flow plugin.
+To use a completely different view, you will need to use `hook_form_alter` to change the view name, or to provide a custom checkout flow plugin.